 Despite going through all that abuse, the messenger bag is still in great condition.
-The colors have faded but the bag is still waterproof and strap hasn’t even frayed.
+The colors have faded but the bag is still waterproof and the strap hasn’t even frayed.

 In short, it is worth the cost of buying a Timbuk2 bag.
-They even come with lifetime warranty.
+They even come with a lifetime warranty.
 The only downside is that I wish the bags had more organizational compartments.

 5.11 Tactical Rush12 Backpack

 When it comes to get home bags, this is one of the most popular choices of survivalists.